-There are also no minimum requirements as to the applicant company's trading history or the number of shares in public hands.
+There are also no express minimum requirements as to the applicant company's trading history or the number of shares in public hands although the nomad will consider this when assessing the company's suitability for listing.
 The shares must however be freely transferable and eligible for electronic settlement.